noidexe/Enjin-Coin-Documentation/docs/starthere.md

   Still here?
 Great!
 We'd love to have you!
 You can get up and running on our platform in three easy steps.

   1. Sign up and subscribe [HERE](./trusted_platform.md).
-This will give you access the Trusted Platform (and Platform API).
+This will give you access the Cloud Platform (and Platform API).
 TODO: Change link when portal is up.

   2. You'll then need to create at least one wallet.
 You have multiple options here: if you are just starting out with the platform and if you think you will be doing a low number of operations and want to get a feel for how things work manually, grab the mobile wallet off the [iOS app store](https://itunes.apple.com/us/app/enjin-cryptocurrency-wallet/id1349078375?mt=8) or the [Google play store](https://play.google.com/store/apps/details?id=com.enjin.mobile.wallet&hl=en_US).